Japan: Market Profile

 Hong Kong's Trade with Japan

 Hong Kong is the largest export destination for Japanese foodstuff.
-In 2016, Japan’s exports of food and live animals to Hong Kong amounted to US$1.2 billion, accounting for over 25.9% of Japan’s exports under such category.
+In January-November 2017, Japan’s exports of food and live animals to Hong Kong amounted to US$996 million, accounting for over 23% of Japan’s exports under such category.

 Japan's Involvement in the Hong Kong Economy

 Japanese companies have a substantial involvement in the Hong Kong economy.
 In particular, many Japanese companies are using Hong Kong as their regional headquarters (RHQs) or regional offices (ROs) to oversee their business activities in other Asian economies, in particular, the Chinese mainland.
-As at 2016, there were 239 Japanese companies with RHQs in Hong Kong, while another 420 had ROs here.
+As of June 2017, there were 233 Japanese companies with RHQs in Hong Kong, while another 428 had ROs here.
 Japanese banks are also well represented here, including Bank of Tokyo-Mitsubishi UFJ and Sumitomo-Mitsui Bank.

-Japan was the ninth largest source of foreign direct investment (FDI) in Hong Kong with a total stock of HK$225.8 billion as at end-2015, trailing British Virgin Islands, the Chinese mainland, Cayman Islands, the Netherlands, Bermuda, Singapore, the US and the UK.
+Japan was the ninth largest source of foreign direct investment (FDI) in Hong Kong with a total stock of HK$220.7 billion as at end-2016, trailing British Virgin Islands, the Chinese mainland, Cayman Islands, the Netherlands, Bermuda, the US, Singapore and the UK.

 In light of Hong Kong's position as a regional trade centre, most leading Japanese trading companies and manufacturers, including Itochu, Marubeni, Mitsubishi Electronic, Sojitz, Bandai and Citizen have set up purchasing/distribution offices in Hong Kong.
 A number of chained retailers and food and beverage companies, such as Muji, Aeon, Uniqlo, A-1 Bakery and Saizeriya Italian Restaurant operate in Hong Kong.